adilsammar/woolly-of-cv/assets/mnist/docs/Assignment6/ReadMe.md

 The above files are used in the [Notebook](https://github.com/adilsammar/woolly-of-cv/blob/main/assets/mnist/notebook/MNIST_ALBUMENTATION_CONSOLIDATED.ipynb)

 ## Normalization Techniques Explained:

+  What is Normalization:

+    Input data comes in different ranges and scales.
+Normalization helps to change their ranges and scales to bring uniformity to data.
+Eg: Input images can be standardized to range of [0,255] or [0,1].
+For a grayscale image, '0' being black colour while '255' being white colour.

+    To convert a [-500, 1000] to 0-255.
+Firstly, -500 can be brought to 0 by adding 500.
+That brings us to [0,1500] Now, the next step is to bring it to [0,255] -> 255/1500.

+    Normalization can also be defined as a transformation, which ensures that the transformed data has certain statistical properties like Mean -> 0, std.dev -> 1 and so on.

+    Normalization can be applied at different levels.
+Below, we will take a look at the 3 normalization techniques.

 ### Batch Normalization:

   What is Batch Normalization?

+  Batch normalization applies a transformation that maintains the mean output close to 0 and the output standard deviation close to 1.

   Why does it work?
   What is L1?